 In the main BMW building, you can check out the latest rides BMA offers and explore some interactive exhibits.
 You can even book a driving experience in the BMW of your choice.

 If you opt to purchase a vehicle here, the car is driven down this ramp in dramatic fashion!

 Book a Day Trip

+With three days in Munich, you can probably even squeeze in a day trip.
 There are several day trips worth taking from Munich.
 These are the top two I would recommend: